 The quartet is composed of Yoko Foog (piano) and Joergen Foog (cello), Mr. Harald Klumpeck (violin) and Mr. Robert Bauernstatter (viola).Yoko graduated from the University of Music and Performing Arts Vienna with top honors.Together with Joergen and others, he continues to perform throughout Europe and in Japan.The cello, violin, and viola are members of the Vienna Philharmonic.

-The first and second parts of the concert featured the piano quartet "Sasakia Karonda (Great Purple)," commissioned by the Austrian Foreign Ministry to commemorate the 150th anniversary of friendship between Japan and Austria and composed by Ms. Gabriele Proy.Ms.
+The first and second parts of the concert featured the piano quartet "Sasakia Karonda (Great Purple)," commissioned by the Austrian Foreign Ministry to commemorate the 150th anniversary of Japan-Austria friendship and composed by Gabriele Proy.Ms.
 Gabriele is one of Austria's most acclaimed contemporary composers.In addition, Beethoven's "Piano Quartet in E-flat major, Op.
 16" was performed in the first section, and Brahms' "Piano Quartet in G minor, Op.
 25" in the second section.